WillOram/AzureAD-incident-response/README.md

 -   **Agree response priorities and objectives** to guide decision making during the course of the response.

--   **Secure the response team’s communications** to ensure that the attacker is not able to intercept communications (an attacker could have ongoing access to emails if they have compromised the accounts of members of the response team, privileged accounts, or applications and service principals with sensitive permissions).
+-   **Secure the response team’s communications** to ensure that the attacker is not able to intercept communications (an attacker could have ongoing access to emails if they have compromised the accounts of members of the response team, privileged accounts, or applications and service principals with sufficient permissions).

 -   **Establish response programme governance and workstreams** to ensure that response activities are effectively coordinated.